 Mock Class 2 was my biggest struggle (although in hindsight, it should have been the easy part.)
 This is supposed to be a class for a Level 5 student meaning that they are a very high-level speaker.
 They can speak English well and have a large vocabulary.
 I seriously misjudged the “student” in my second Mock Class and still treated them like a low-level student.
 I should have ditched the monkey (older kids don’t want that stuff) and asked more questions.
 The goal is to have the student speaking more than you.
 I was doing too much teaching and it negatively affected my score on this section.
 Learn from my mistakes.
-Ask more.
+Prompt and ask more.
 Talk less.
-Treat the Mock Class Mentor like an older and more mature kid.
-It should feel more conversational.
+Treat the Mock Class Mentor like an older, more mature kid.
+It should feel more like a conversation.

 If you do all of this successfully, you’re set!
 You’ll receive your final contract and begin your teaching career with VIPKID!

-I, myself, did not successfully pass my second Mock Class session for obvious reasons.
-It was CLOSE but not close enough.
-You can probably imagine how devastated I felt after coming so close.
+Sometimes teachers mess up and do not advance onward.
+You may be CLOSE but the only thing that matters is if you were close ENOUGH!
+Were you?
 Luckily, for people who do well in their Application Process overall but don’t quite make it 100% there, VIPKid offers an extra step to help you get into the classroom.
+Since I had a rough Mock 2, this was the path I went down.
 (Everyone else must wait six months before reapplying.)